 Proverbs praises the virtues of planning wisely and not being lazy.
 Paul planned to carry the Gospel into certain regions with specific dates and people and resources.
 So planning is actually a God given activity, not simply something we do in our own strength.
 This is where you join God in what he is doing in your life.
 (Phil.
 2:12-13)

 There are two components to this action phase, creating goals and action steps to reach those goals.
-A growth plan is a dream or vision with a deadline and markers that keep you on track.
+Developing a personal growth plan is when you clearly articulate a dream or vision with a deadline, including markers that keep you on track.

 Goals are most easily created from your alignment statements.
 Let’s use our devotions example.
 You want a daily time of connecting with God.
 You now need to take this vision and create a goal such as, I purpose to have a consistent connection with God each day, by June 30, 2012.